tammergalal/katacoda-scenarios/canary-deploy-tracking/step2.md

 1. Next, let's be sure our new deployment is running using `kubectl get deployment -n advertisements-canary`{{execute}}.
 It may take anywhere from thirty seconds to one minute for the new deployment to show as 'running'.
 In the end you will see two separate `advertisements` deployments.
 One with the name `advertisements` and one with the name `advertisements-canary`.

 Great!
-Version `1.1` of the `advertisements` service has been deployed.
-With the service running, open the [APM > Traces](https://app.datadoghq.com/apm/traces) page and on the left-hand menu under `Service` choose `advertisements`.
+Version `1.1` of `advertisements` has been deployed.
+With the deployment running, open the [APM > Traces](https://app.datadoghq.com/apm/traces?env=ruby-shop) page and on the left-hand menu under `Service` choose `advertisements`.
 Below that click the `Version` drop down and click `1.1`.
 Once traces start flowing in, that means you are getting traffic to your newer deployment.
 Head back over to the [APM > Services > advertisements](https://app.datadoghq.com/apm/service/advertisements) page and after a few minutes you should be able to observe a `1.0` and `1.1` Deployment Version.

 **Note**: It may take a few minutes for the new version of the application to show up in the Deployment section of APM > Services.